Quartirolo lombardo: History

 Nowadays, it is made all year around, it has been recognised by the European Economic Community and registered in the PDP list with ECC Reg. n.
 1107/96.

 Production area

-The milk source area, the cheese production area and cheese ripening area of "Quartirolo lombardo" consist of the country of the Provinces of Bergamo, Brescia, Como, Cremona, Lecco, Lodi, Milano, Monza, Pavia and Varese.
+The milk source area, the cheese production area and cheese ripening area of quartirolo lombardo consist of the country of the provinces of Bergamo, Brescia, Como, Cremona, Lecco, Lodi, Milan, Monza, Pavia, and Varese.